iamh2o/gravity_well/README.md

   - (available in settings, but not yet implemented): Create links between new notes based on content.
 The intention here is to use NLP or some other approach to link notes which are related to each other.
   - If a note with the same name in the folder the note is to be created in exists, the creation failes and is logged in the import report.
   - If the note is created successfully, this is logged in the import report.
+  - The created note from `txt` and `md` should have the same txt content as the original.
+Notes created from `pdf` are have been more heavily processed, and not extensively tested.
+By design, embedded images in pdfs are not included in new notes.

 ### Logging
 - Every import process creates a note in the speficied folder new notes are created in.
 This note is named with a datetime in the name.